beyondessential/tupaia/packages/web-frontend/cypress/README.md

    yarn workspace @tupaia/web-frontend cypress:config
    ```

    You can also use custom config by manually populating those files.
-See the [config docs](config/config.md) for more details
+See the [config docs](config/README.md) for more details

+4. Finally, we need to install some [Cypress dependencies](https://docs.cypress.io/guides/getting-started/installing-cypress#Linux) - see that link

 ## Running the tests locally

-We first need to start the servers locally, then run the e2e tests.
-We can run the tests in either UI or terminal (headless) mode.

-### 🍎 MacOS

-- UI mode: `yarn workspace @tupaia/web-frontend test:cypress:open`
-- Terminal mode: `yarn workspace @tupaia/web-frontend test:cypress:run`

-### ⊞ Windows

-Run the following in **WSL**:
+First, we need to start tupaia.org locally:

 ```bash
 # In one terminal